kyverno/kyverno/test/cli/test/deny-pod-deletion/README.md

 ## Description

-This test checks to ensure that a pod cannot be deleted, but can be created or updated
+This test checks to ensure that a pod cannot be deleted, but can be created or updated.
+The test ensures that deletion operations can be specified in `validate.deny` expressions and not just `operations[]` under a `match` block.

 ## Expected Behavior